 Learn from my experience and read on for my tips on where to find a platypus to finally tick off all the boxes on your Australian wildlife bucket list.

 Where to find a platypus in the wild

-Platypuses need permanent and clean water with banks were they can construct dirt burrows.
-They can
+Platypuses need permanent and clean water with banks where they can construct dirt burrows.

 Bombala Reserve seems to be the best place to find a platypus in the wild if you’re travelling between Sydney and Melbourne.

 If you’re near Sydney, head to the Blue Mountains and check out the Blue Lake at Jenolan Caves.